ssbc/ssb-meta-feeds-spec/README.md

 ## Example of a metafeed

-Here is an an example of a metafeed with 2 sub feeds: one for `main` social data and another one for `application-x` in a different format.
+Here is an an example of a metafeed with 2 subfeeds: one for `main` social data and another one for `application-x` in a different format.

 ![Diagram](./metafeed-example1.svg)